Vinovest/sqlx/README.md

 ## Changes compared to the original sqlx

+* Made complex joins easier to scan by using the position of the field to help map duplicate column names into structs.
+See the [joins example](./examples/joins/main.go).

 * Improved "unsafe" mode at the DB level.
 "Unsafe" isn't all that unsafe, it really is just an additional check when scanning rows.
 If there's a column in the row result that can't be mapped to the